AdamTahiri/AdamTahiri/README.md

 ### Hi there 👋

-## I'm Adam and I have a passion for coding, gaming, and all things fitness related
+## I'm Adam and I have a passion for coding, sports, and all things fitness related
-#### I am a Pursuit alum, an intensive 12-month software engineering fellowship, where i have honed my skills to build many applications and projects using React, Javascript, Node, Express, HTML, CSS, Redux, PostgreSQL, GIT, and API's.
+#### I am a Pursuit alum, an intensive software engineering fellowship, where i have honed my skills to build many applications and projects using React, Javascript, Node, Express, HTML, CSS, Redux, PostgreSQL, GIT, and API's.
-#### I am currently an Android Engineer @ Uber building out cool features on Eats.
+#### I am currently an Android Engineer @ Uber building out innovative features on Eats.

-### Fun Facts About Me:
-#### -I workout 6 days a week;
-#### -Currently learning how to master jump roping;
-#### -I have placed in the global top 100 leaderboards in 3 different games (R6: Siege, Fifa 20, Fifa 21)

 ```
 const myLife = (caffeine) => {